 - Route the hook switch harness (red), solenoid harness (blue), and main motor harness through three latches "w," "y" and "z." - At the rear side of the main cover, route the harnesses as shown on the next page.
-Hook the speaker harness on the left-hand battery support.
-For the FAX-8250P/MFC-9050 (French version only)/MFC-9550/MFC6650MC, route the battery harness as shown on the next page to hold the three harnesses (scanner motor harness, CIS harness and speaker harness) for preventing the battery harness from interfering with the top cover sensor actuator. - Tape the CIS harness and panel-main harness at location "a" and tape the scanner motor at location "b" as shown on the next page. - For the FAX-8250P/MFC-9050 (French version only)/MFC-9550/MFC6650MC, when transporting the main PCB, be sure to remove the battery ASSY (Ni-MH battery) from the PCB.
-Failure to do so may result in a short circuit, overcurrent flow or fire. - After you replace the main PCB, be sure to follow the flowchart given on page IV-34.
+Hook the speaker harness on the left-hand hook. - Tape the CIS harness and panel-main harness at location "a" and tape the scanner motor at location "b" as shown on the next page. - After you replace the main PCB, be sure to follow the flowchart given on page IV-33.